PHT-Medic/documentation/pht_public_Documentation.md

 ## 1. Usage of UI - Train Proposals

-In the following section you will learn how to use the user interface to create and submit your own analysis-trains.
+In the following section you will find an in-depth guide on how to use the user interface (UI) to create and submit your own analysis-trains over one or more stations.

 ### User Interface
-The user interface is the central control interface [pht-ui.personalhealthtrain.de](pht-ui.personalhealthtrain.de) to interact with the PHT.
+The UI is the central control interface [pht-ui.personalhealthtrain.de](pht-ui.personalhealthtrain.de) to interact with the PHT.
 Its main tasks are the administration of stations and train proposals but also the submission of analysis-trains and consequentially receiving encrypted results.